 Katie Ross, our department manager over here at ACCC, isn’t a regular contributor to Talking Cents Blog.
 But having recently had to pull to a money-saving move to keep her house warm and her bills down, she wanted to share her advice to readers suffering in the polar vortex/deep freeze.
+We know that heating your home can be tough when you’re trying to pay off debt.
+Here’s how to save on emergency oil fees and stay on budget.

 Having lived in the cold north all of my adult life, each winter I go through the same thing; I worry about the cost of heating my home.
 If I don’t schedule oil burner check-ins to make sure I maintain enough heating oil fuel in my tank, I could be up a cold creek.
 In this post, I am going to tell you about how I handle maintaining my oil furnace and why I don’t set up auto-delivery.